tanosugi/cropbuyer/README.md

 ## What's next for a

 At first, I wanted to make a travel app based on the sample app which show airplane flying animation, but I gave up because the React library was not yet available and I could not find good sample code.
 I think the code submitted by other teams in this hackathon will give me an idea of how to achieve this, so next time I would like to make a travel app with animation.

+## About Me
+My pen name is Tanosugi I am from Japan and living in Japan.
+I worked part-time using Visual C++ when I was a student long years ago, but now I have a non-engineering job.
+2-3 years ago, I read a book published in Japan, "Let's start development by yourself!" and wanted to practice it, so I resumed coding as a hobby.
+After studying React, Django, AWS, etc. at Udemy, I have been making various web services by myself.
+Some of the services are for my kids.

+## Conclusion

+I coded on weekday after the kids went to bed and holiday, so that's a total of 30-40 hours in 10 days, including article writing, taking video.
+If it is an intensive hackathon, it takes 2-3 days.

+I was able to create the application which I imaged, and I was able to confirm the usefulness of Google map API, so it was a very meaningful time for me.